 We may not qualify to participate in the Small Business Administration's, or SBA's, SBIR program or receive an SBIR award from any federal agency in the future.
 In order to qualify for SBIR contracts and grants, at least 51% of our equity must be owned and controlled by U.S. citizens or permanent resident aliens, or by another entity that is at least 51% owned or controlled by U.S. citizens or permanent resident aliens, and we must have 500 or fewer employees.
 These eligibility criteria are applied as of the time of the award of a contract or grant.
-In determining whether we satisfy the 51% equity ownership requirement, agreements to merge, stock options, convertible debt and other similar instruments are given "present effect" by the SBA, as though the underlying securities were actually issued unless the exercisability or conversion of such securities is speculative, remote or beyond the control of the security holder.
+In determining whether we satisfy the 51% equity ownership requirement, agreements to merge, stock options, convertible debt and other similar instruments are given "present effect" by the SBA, as though the underlying security were actually issued unless the exercisability or conversion of such securities is speculative, remote or beyond the control of the security holder.
 We therefore believe our outstanding options and warrants held by eligible individuals may be counted as, and our convertible debt may be excluded from, outstanding equity for purposes of meeting the 51% equity ownership requirement.
-As of March 31, 2006, giving present effect to our outstanding options, approximately 76% of our equity was owned by U.S. citizens or permanent resident aliens.
-Upon the completion of this offering, at least approximately 57% of our equity will be owned by U.S. citizens or permanent resident aliens (and at least approximately 55% assuming exercise of the underwriters' over-allotment option).
+As of December 31, 2005, giving present effect to our outstanding options, approximately 73% of our equity was owned by U.S. citizens or permanent resident aliens.
+Upon the completion of this offering, approximately % of our equity will be owned by U.S. citizens or permanent resident aliens (and approximately % assuming exercise of the underwriters' over-allotment option).